 This course presents projects which give the student experiences in developing ideas based on contemporary culture.
-Sculpture processes which are additive and subtractive, plaster mold making, plus pinch, coil building, and slab construction methods as applied to sculpting will be taught.
+Sculpture processes which are additive and subtractive, plus pinch, coil building, and slab construction methods as applied to sculpting will be taught.
+The basics of plaster mold-making will be introduced.
 Glaze lectures, an introduction to electric kiln firing will also be presented.